Hi!

 IRC through tor

 In my college they use squid proxy with only a few open ports.
 This doesn’t allow us to use the irc clients.
 The solution is to use some application like XChat through Tor.
 But most irc servers block tor exit nodes.
 Freenode is also not an exception.
 But it does allow access through tor.
-To get connect to freenode through tor follow the instructions here and also here.
+To get connect to freenode through tor follow the instructions here and also here. ###Note: Don’t use the sasl script in python for XChat.

 using jenkins on openshift

-So I have got my django app running on Openshift. (how to run django app on Openshift) Now I wanted to automate the deployment of the app from a Github repo.
+So I have got my django app running on Openshift. ([how to run django app on Openshift]({% post_url 2014-12-29-django-on-openshift %})) Now I wanted to automate the deployment of the app from a Github repo.
 The tool people use to do this is called Jenkins.
 So here’s the rundown of what I have been able to achieve.
+First of all I havent been able to automatically build the app for deployment.
+What I’ve been able to do is setup a jenkins server, create a new job which receives an event from Github notifying a modification, after receiving which it simply pulls the changes from Github and pushes it to the Openshift server running the django app.

 django on Openshift